Paris Cemetery – Père Lachaise

 In my humble opinion, a trip to Paris is incomplete without a visit to the incredible Paris Cemetery Père Lachaise.

 Yep!!
+You bet it is!!
 Strangely but rightly so, Pere Lachaise is indeed a major tourist attraction.
 This Paris cemetery is one of the most beautiful cemeteries in the world.
 It’s also Paris’ largest green space.

 Did you know that the Paris cemetery, Père Lachaise is one of the most visited cemeteries in the world?
-Around one million visitors flock to this cemetery per year!!
+In fact, around one million visitors walk through every year!!

 Apart from being beautiful, Pere Lachaise offers the final resting place to many painters, writers, scientists, war heroes, politicians and actors.
 But the far majority of the residents are everyday people like you and me.